 To preserve performance, only one dimension will be plotted at a time.
 You can choose which dimension to plot with this widget.

-In accordance to the IBCS standard notation the most recent data, measured, Actual data is plotted dark grew while the previous data, or the Plan data is plotted light grey.
+In accordance to the IBCS standard notation the most recent, measured, Actual data is plotted dark grew while the past (example previous year) data is plotted light grey.
+Plan data is also plotted light gray (instead of white boxed) due to technical limitations.

 The plot is run at the total plotted data level.

-A plot is also run for each dimension.
+A sub plot is also run for each item of the chosen dimension.

-By clicking on a legend value you can highlight that value on the charts.
+By clicking on a legend value you can filter that value on the charts.

 SAVING THE PLOT